bemasher/JSONGen/README.md

 ### Object
   * Object types are treated as structs.
   * Fields of structures are sorted lexicographically by sanitized field name.
-  * If a structure contains duplicate fields of different types, one of the fields is chosen at random.
-This is due to golang's unordered iteration over map entries.
-This should never occur since it is not permitted in the JSON specification, but this is the expected behavior should it happen.
+  * If a structure contains duplicate fields of different types, the type will be chosen at random since Golang's map iteration order is undefined.
+This shouldn't be a problem since this is not permitted in JSON specification, but this is the expected behavior should it happen.

 ### Lists
   * A homogeneous list of primitive values are treated as a list of the primitive type e.g.: `[]float64`
   * Lists of heterogeneous types are treated as a list of the empty interface: `[]interface{}`
-  * Lists with object elements are treated as an array of structs.
+  * Lists with object elements are treated as a list of structs.
     * Fields of each element are "squashed" into a single struct.
 The result is an array of a struct containing all encountered fields.
     * If a field in one element has a different type in another of the same list, the offending field is treated as an empty interface.

 Examples of all of the above can be found in [test.json](test.json).

 ## Caveats
   * Currently field names within a struct are considered unique based on their unsanitized form.
 This could be troublesome if sanitizing produces non-unique field names of siblings.
 This also complicates the handling of field tags in the case of unique unsanitized names which sanitize to non-unique names.
-  * Lists containing both integers and floating point values are interpretted as a list of the empty interface.
-This functionality will eventually be implemented so that lists of mixed numbers are stored as floats.
+  * Lists containing both integers and floating point values are interpreted as a list of float64.

 ### License
 The source of this project is licensed under Affero GPL.
 According to [http://choosealicense.com/licenses/agpl/](http://choosealicense.com/licenses/agpl/) you may: